turulomio/ssh_telegram_manager/README.md

-# ssh_telegram_manager
+# SSH Telegram Manager
-Telegram bot to launch ssh on demand.
-You can avoid to expose your ssh port constantly on Internet.
+SSH Telegram Manager is a Telegram bot to launch ssh on demand.
+With this tool, you can avoid to expose your ssh port permanently on Internet.

 ## Installation
 ### Gentoo